aurelilia/gelixrs/docs/src/operators.md

 - "Overload" in the below tables refers to the interface in `std/ops` that allows implementing the operator on custom types
-- `int` refers to all integer types, `float` to all floating point types
 - `num` refers to booleans and all integer and floating point types
+- `snum` refers to signed integers
+- `float` refers to all float types

 ## Binary operators